 Work can take place anywhere today.
 On any device, really.

 Adapting your work travel schedule takes adjustment.
 But it’s also an opportunity.
 You can get out of some ruts and find some new routines like having a virtual assistant read your emails while multi-tasking.

 Play My Emails in Outlook uses Cortana to help tackle your email inbox more efficiently.
 You don’t need to be at a desk to go through new messages.

 On the go, you can ask your personal productivity assistant to read the words aloud.
-Whether you’re driving, walking the dog, or going groceries, you can keep up with communications.
+Whether you’re driving, walking the dog or getting groceries, you can keep up with communications.

-Cortana also uses artificial intelligence to prioritize messages for you.
+Cortana also uses artificial intelligence to prioritise messages for you.
 Calendar scheduling updates?
-It’ll let you know of scheduling conflicts.
+It’ll let you know of any scheduling conflicts.
 Plus, you can dictate a quick reply too.

 When you’re back on the road for work travel, Play My Emails will remain a great tool.
 In the meantime, this article’s tips can help you continue to make a positive impact while adjusting to staying put for a little while.